OpenInternet/saferjourno/content/chapters/chapter-7.en.md

 **How can I remove my data online?**

 Recommend that they set aside a chunk of time each week to review what data is available about them and remove it.
 They should follow the best practice for searching online for their personal information and removing it.
-This guidance can be found in the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section, found at the beginning of this chapter.
+This guidance can be found in the [Training journalists for the first time?](#training-journalists-for-the-first-time) section, found at the beginning of this chapter.

 Some data is also being collected and re-sold by data brokers.
 There also exist some services which contact data brokers on your behalf and ask them to delete information about you.
 While many of those services are effective, they are also expensive.
 It's also possible to contact data brokers and do this type of work manually; for a quick guide on how to do so, check out [this page by Yael Grauer](https://github.com/yaelwrites/Big-Ass-Data-Broker-Opt-Out-List).